What do I need to know about the GDPR legislation?

 Looking for details?
 You can also find answers to frequently asked questions at autoriteitpersoonsgegevens.nl.

-Rules for handling electronic communications such as cookies, Wi-Fi tracking, email, etc., are not laid down in the GDPR.
-These are covered by the ePrivacy Directive —existing European legislation that will be updated in 2018.
+Rules for the handling of electronic communications such as cookies, Wi-Fi tracking, email, etc., are not laid down in the GDPR.
+You will find this in the ePrivacy Directive – existing European legislation that is receiving an update in 2018.
 The ePrivacy Directive is also known as the Cookie Law.
-The European Union hopes to launch the amended rules alongside the GDPR, simultaneously offering citizens greater protection for their personal information.
-More generally, this legal text establishes the rules organizations must follow to guarantee the confidentiality of digital communications.
+The European Union hopes to launch the updated rules together with the GDPR, in order to offer citizens more protection for their personal information in one fell swoop.
+More generally, this legal text lays down the rules that organizations must follow to guarantee the confidentiality of digital communications.